NeeRaj556/Laravel-StarterKit-RestApi/README.md

 # Laravel-StarterKit-RestApi
-A ready-to-use Laravel starter kit for REST API development.
-Includes roles and permissions management, API authentication (Sanctum/Passport), and a base CRUD repository to reduce redundancy.
-Scalable, secure, and developer-friendly—kickstart your API project with ease
+A Laravel starter kit for REST APIs with JWT authentication, role & permission management, and a base CRUD repository to minimize redundancy.
+Developer-friendly, scalable, and API-ready—quickly build secure APIs with minimal configuration and focus on your app's core logic.

 Features: